AWARDS & SCHOLARSHIPS

 2007 -- Mr. Joe Kimmel

 Joe Kimmel is the President, CEO, and founder of Kimmel and Associates.
-A native of Nevada, Joe is a nuclear engineer, graduated from the University of Nevada at Reno.
-He is a giving person, funding many scholarship opportunities in the construction industry, an industry which has given him so much -- he now gives back.
+A native of Nevada, Joe is a nuclear engineer who graduated from the University of Nevada, Reno.
+He is a giving person, funding many scholarship opportunities in the construction industry, an industry that has given him so much -- he now gives back.

 2008 -- Kansas Construction Careers Coalition (KC3)

-AGC of Kansas, Kansas Contractors Association,and the Topeka and Wichita Chapters of the National Association of Women in Construction chapters established KC3.
+AGC of Kansas, Kansas Contractors Association, and the Topeka and Wichita Chapters of the National Association of Women in Construction established KC3.
 The KC3 project focuses on promoting the vast and rewarding careers available in the construction industry.
 KC3 works to promote these careers through participating in career fairs, high school construction programs, and after-school programs.
 They also promote technical education through legislative representation and communication with counselors, educators, and school administrators.
 KC3 also formed the first Construction Learning Center of the Kansas State Fair -- a 7,500-square-foot exhibit featuring free, hands-on activities for kids of all ages.
-The youngest participants wee challenged to build a 24-inch tall structure using building blocks.
+The youngest participants were tasked with building a 24-inch-tall structure using building blocks.
 Other activities for older kids included remote-controlled excavators, drills and tape measures, playground excavators, and backhoe golf -- fun for over 2,000 fair-goers.

 2010 -- Mr. Tom Weise and JA BizTown

 Tom Weise retired from Intel Corporation in 2008 after 24 years of service.
-His continuing passion for the construction industry lead to his involvement with Junior Achievement in the Phoenix area and introduction of the industry model to JA BizTown.
+His continuing passion for the construction industry led to his involvement with Junior Achievement in the Phoenix area and the introduction of the industry model to JA BizTown.
 JA BizTown is a 6,000 sq. ft. replica of a bustling American town where students learn the skills, knowledge, and attitudes for success in tomorrow's workplace.
-Beginning in the third grade, students are exposed to the construction process where they examine the role of a builder and the importance of the construction business to a city's economy.
+Beginning in the third grade, students are introduced to the construction process, where they examine the role of a builder and the significance of the construction industry to a city's economy.
 They identify the skills a builder needs and how the builder's job is interconnected with other jobs in a city.
 They explore the skills needed in various construction processes and how to acquire those skills.
-This experience prepares them for the hands-on learning lab of Building Arizona Co. -- a construction process training program -- in JA BizTown.
-This program has the capacity to reach more than 25,000 students annually with over 45% minorities and 51% disadvantaged youth, with a high potential of dropping out of school, as well as 5,600 parents and 1,400 teachers.
+This experience prepares them for the hands-on learning lab of Building Arizona Co., a construction process training program, in JA BizTown.
+This program has the capacity to reach more than 25,000 students annually, comprising over 45% minorities and 51% disadvantaged youth, who are at high risk of dropping out of school, as well as 5,600 parents and 1,400 teachers.

 2011 -- National Housing Endowment

 The NHE, the philanthropic arm of the National Association of Home Builders, is a non-profit organization dedicated to helping the housing industry develop more effective approaches to home building, enhancing education and training for future generations of leaders in residential construction, and increasing the body of knowledge on housing issues.
 It does so by supporting innovative and effective programs that further education, training, and research in the residential construction industry.
-Each year, the NHE awards grant to colleges and universities to help them create, expand and enhance existing residential construction management programs -- and to enable them to provide programs that prepare for its future.
-This endowment has awarded more than $1.4 million in HELP grants to educational institutions, has awarded travel scholarships to the NAHB International Builder's Show, and oversees the Lee S. Evans Scholarship fund that annually awards approximately $50,000 to 8-10 exemplary students majoring in construction related fields.
-They have profoundly and positively affected construction education at 2-year and 4-year colleges and universities through their philanthropic efforts.
+Each year, the NHE awards grants to colleges and universities to help them create, expand, and enhance existing residential construction management programs -- and to enable them to provide programs that prepare for the future.
+This endowment has awarded more than $1.4 million in HELP grants to educational institutions, has awarded travel scholarships to the NAHB International Builder's Show, and oversees the Lee S. Evans Scholarship fund that annually awards approximately $50,000 to 8-10 exemplary students majoring in construction-related fields.
+They have had a profoundly positive impact on construction education at 2-year and 4-year colleges and universities through their philanthropic efforts.

 2012 -- Sundt Corporation

 This award was given to Sundt Construction Companies for its current, past, and continued support of construction education.
 Sundt is an industry leader in promoting and rewarding continuing education certification among its employee owners.
 Within the Sundt Corporation, the educated become the educators in an ever-widening circle of impact.
-Sundt understands that meaningful relationships with successful professionals contribute to the success of construction-focused students.
+Sundt recognizes that meaningful relationships with successful professionals play a crucial role in the success of construction-focused students.
 They also recognize that financial support is critical for some to be successful in these efforts.
 On top of the contributions from Sundt Foundation, individual offices support at least ten different university construction programs through travel grants to the ASC Competitions, award of multiple scholarships and internships for aspiring construction industry professionals, and Construction Management-Engineering experiences.

 2013 -- Skanska USA Building Inc.

-The award went to Skanska USA Building, Inc., Orlando Florida for its many years of support from its regional executives by reaching out to provide resources and mentoring to students and others interested in becoming leaders in our industry.
+The award went to Skanska USA Building, Inc., Orlando, Florida, for its many years of support from regional executives, who have reached out to provide resources and mentorship to students and others interested in becoming leaders in the industry.
 In 2012, Skanska collaborated with others in the construction industry to found the Supply Chain Sustainability School, a virtual learning environment aiming to help construction suppliers and subcontractors develop their sustainability knowledge and competence.
-Ongoing industry partner education programs include Skanska's Mentor-Protege and Construction Management Building Blocks programs; both focusing on mentoring and assisting small and newly developing businesses.
+Ongoing industry partner education programs include Skanska's Mentor-Protege and Construction Management Building Blocks programs, both of which focus on mentoring and supporting small and emerging businesses.
 Skanska also participates in ACE Mentoring Programs across the country.
-In 2009 Skanska formed an Innovation Group focused on improving technology -- and its use -- in the field.
-Over the past few years, this group has developed numerous apps advancing project management efficiency and effectiveness, including safety apps, Leak Prevention apps, and InSite Monitor devices and Digital Resource Stations.
+In 2009, Skanska formed an Innovation Group focused on improving technology -- and its use -- in the field.
+Over the past few years, this group has developed numerous apps that advance project management efficiency and effectiveness, including safety apps, Leak Prevention apps, and InSite Monitor devices, as well as Digital Resource Stations.

 2014 -- Turner Construction, Inc.